baskiyar/PFogSim-Mango/README.md

 		- This is insanely helpful when the network grows with few access points.
 	- All mobile devices are given random starting wireless access points with which they are connected.
 	- All devices are given random vectors that change for every entry into the large array.
 	- All device positions are then updated for the next moment in time for the simulator and WAPs are updated to connect to the closest nearby.
-Voronoi implementations should exist here to follow along with the HAFA structure however there have been issues with our implementation of the code.
-(Insert link here for Voronoi stuffs)
  - Quick note on the treeMapArray:
  	- This structure was made to hold all of the positions of all the mobile devices for all time *t* in the simulator.
 	- Let's take a look at a specific line of code in the initialization function: